Overlay

 FX optimisation and the future of global payments

-Shanleigh Oades, Director of US Digital FX, Business Development, recently took part in Fiserv’s Global Forum in Las Vegas
+Shanleigh Oades, Director, US Digital FX, Business Development, recently took part in Fiserv’s Global Forum in Las Vegas

 Key themes from the discussion included: the challenges merchants face; evolving consumer behaviours; the pressing need for innovative solutions; insights into the industry’s future.
 Below we’ve expanded the key themes from the session: